Now more than ever small businesses rely on conducting business online. However, that also leaves small businesses vulnerable to cyberattacks.

-Next on the tips on how to protect against cyber attacks, is the importance of keeping your systems up to date.
-The world of technology is ever changing so advancements of today might not be “in” tomorrow.
-Hackers are equally getting more and more proficient with their craft so that improvements are frequently carried out to continuously steal digital information.
+Next in our tips on how to protect against cyberattacks, is the importance of keeping your systems up to date.
+Technology is ever-changing and hackers are equally getting more and more proficient with their craft so improvements are frequently needed to keep your information secure.

 7. Intrusion Detection Systems